 How do I mount solar panels on my boat?

-* Option are on canvas (semi-flexible panels), on hard deck or roofs (walk on semi-rigid panels), or on davits or arches (rigid panels).
+* Option are on canvas (flexible panels), on hard deck or roofs (walk on semi-rigid panels), or on davits or arches (rigid panels).
 Canvas mounting systems are with heavy duty magnets or bolt kits here.
 Deck or roof mount semi rigid solar panel kits are here.
 Davits and arches are up to the customer to fabricate, www.geminiproducts.com has much of the hardware needed.
 Many installation and boat solar mounting pictures and ideas are here from past customers.

 Can I charge both my lead acid battery and my lithium/lifepo4 batteries from my alternator or generator?